describo/profiles/profile-docs/layouts.md

    permissions and overflow); each has a label and could have a description.
 2. The second layout applies to entities of type Language.
 It has 3 groups (about, source and overflows); each has a label and could also have a description.

+In each layout you should define an `order` so that the tabs are organised in the order you want.

 ## Layout selection for entities